Library of Performing Rights

 - The creation of LPR Touring Boxes for which festivals, organisations, artists and others can curate their own selection of LPR titles as temporary installations at a wide range of public events.

 - LPR Open events in LADA’s Study Room and the Study Room In Exile – opportunities for debate, knowledge exchange, and the research and discussion of new LPR related materials.

 - An annual LPR themed DIY project.

 - An annual commission in collaboration with South Bank University and the Study Room In Exile inviting artists to respond to the LPR.
 The commission will involve three core elements – a live performance/presentation, the generation of a new LPR item, and the dispersal of ideas or knowledge.
 One or all of the commission elements will be profiled at the annual Open Days in London and Liverpool.
-The call for proposals for the first LPR commission for 2018.
+The call for proposals for the second LPR commission for 2019.

 Please contact LADA if you are interested in hosting LPR Touring Boxes or elements of the annual LPR commission.